anentropic/ocaml-spectrum/README.md

   | True_color  (* FORCE_COLOR=3 *)
 ```

-- `Unsupported`: probably best not to use colors or styling
+- `Unsupported`: colors will be quantized to basic 16-color ANSI codes (same as `Basic`)
-- `Basic`: **NOTE not currently supported by Spectrum, we always output the 8-bit style ANSI codes** supports 16 colors, i.e. the 8 basic colors plus "bright" version of each.
-They are equivalent to the first eight colours of the xterm 256-color set, with bright version accessed by setting the style to **bold**.
-So the available colour name tags are:
+- `Basic`: supports 16 colors, i.e. the 8 basic colors plus "bright" version of each.
+RGB and HSL colors will be automatically quantized to the nearest matching ANSI-16 color using perceptually accurate LAB color space distance.
+The available colour name tags are:
   - <img src="_readme/black.png" alt="black" width="16" height="16" border="1" /> `black` (with `bold` will display as: `grey`)
   - <img src="_readme/maroon.png" alt="maroon" width="16" height="16" border="1" /> `maroon` (with `bold` will display as: `red`)
   - <img src="_readme/green.png" alt="green" width="16" height="16" border="1" /> `green` (with `bold` will display as: `lime`)